oFrederic/WeatherFramed/README.md

 ## General info

-WeatherFramed was created during an interesting code challenge week, the goal is to geolocalise the position of the user and give the weather coresspondly.
-The user also have the option to select a specifik location.
+WeatherFramed was created during an interesting code challenge week, the goal is to geolocalise the position of the user and give the weather for that location.
+The user also has the option to select a specific location.

 ## Technologies